 Protect Your Daylilies with Vick’s Vapo-Rub

 Got deer?
-Here’s a tip from our friend Diana Bristol of Bloomingfields Farm, deep in the deer-infested wilds of Connecticut, who swears by it to protect her hundreds of hostas and daylilies: Put a little Vick’s Vapo-Rub on your thumb and index finger and then touch bud or leaf with it here and there.
+Here’s a tip from our friend Diana Bristol of Bloomingfields Farm, deep in the deer-infested wilds of Connecticut, who swears by it.
+Put a little Vick’s Vapo-Rub on your thumb and index finger and then touch bud or leaf with it here and there.
 Diana says touching the smallest buds on a stalk is especially effective because the Vapo-Rub will remain on them for a long time before they get big enough to bloom and drop.
 (March 2013)

 Staff Pick: Josh’s Favorite ‘Caballero’